 You must do better

 I keep saying “when, not if” you run into account access problems, because it happens to all of us, for a variety of reasons.
 It’s just a matter of time.
-Without alternate access information, you stand a real chance of losing your account forever.
+Without alternate access information, you stand a chance of losing your account forever.

 If you have a mobile number, add it to your account.